AckerlyXu/heima/articles/storage/storage-import-export-service.md

 Windows 7 Enterprise, Windows 7 Ultimate, Windows 8 Pro, Windows 8 Enterprise, Windows 8.1 Pro, Windows 8.1 Enterprise, Windows 10<sup>1</sup>, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2.
 All of these operating systems support BitLocker Drive Encryption.

 ### Locations
 The Azure Import/Export service supports copying data to and from China North Azure storage accounts.
-You can ship hard disk drives to the following location.
+You can ship hard disk drives to one of the following locations.
 If your storage account is in an Azure location which is not specified here, an alternate shipping location will be provided when you are creating the job using the Azure portal or the Import/Export REST API.

 Supported shipping locations:
 - China North